EricWilbanks/faseAlign/docs/index.rst

 Contribute
 ----------
-- Issue Tracker: github.com/$project/$project/issues
+- Issue Tracker: github.com/faseAlign/faseAlign/issues
-- Source Code: github.com/$project/$project
+- Source Code: github.com/faseAlign/faseAlign

 Contact
 -------

-If you're experiencing issues or just have questions about the usage or installation of $project, please feel free to contact me at wilbanks.ericw@gmail.com
+If you're experiencing issues or just have questions about the usage or installation of faseAlign, please feel free to contact me at wilbanks.ericw@gmail.com

 .. toctree::
    :maxdepth: 2